Project-READ-Literacy-Network/prln-website/content/about/about-us/facts/faq-literacy/question9.md

 +++
-title = "I can read, why do I need these programs?" weight = 90
+title = "What is the difference between Essential Skills and Skills for Success?" weight = 90
 +++

-Most people can read and write at least a small amount.
-Literacy programs provide support for adults learning how to read, write, communicate, use math, digital literacy skills and more to reach their goals.
-All training is based on individual needs.
+The Skills for Success model replaces the former Essential Skills framework.
+They respond to the needs of today's and tomorrow's workplace.
+For more information go to https://www.canada.ca/en/services/jobs/training/initiatives/skills-success.html